productboardlabs/openapi-request-validator/swagger-request-validator-pact/README.md

 for examples of how the Pact module can be used.

 ### ValidatedPactProviderRule ###
-The simplest way to use the integration is to replace the usage of the `PactProviderRule` with the `ValidatedPactProviderRule`.
+The simplest way to use the integration is to replace the usage of the `PactProviderRule` (from the [pact-jvm-consumer-junit](https://github.com/DiUS/pact-jvm/tree/master/pact-jvm-consumer-junit) library) with the `ValidatedPactProviderRule`.

 Replace:
 ```